gregorgatej/gregorgatej.github.io/README.md

 ---

-For a live example, visit [Yuhui Zhang's website](https://cs.stanford.edu/~yuhuiz/).
+For the original version, visit [Yuhui Zhang's website](https://cs.stanford.edu/~yuhuiz/).
+For a live version of this adaptation, see [Gregor Gatej's website](https://gregorgatej.github.io/).